Toward a physically motivated notion of Gaussian complexity geometry: Conclusions

 Despite the fact that Gaussian dynamics is restricted to systems with quadratic Hamiltonians, the reasoning employed in this paper may also apply equally well to more general cases (potentially including interactions) as long as the generators of the elementary gate set form a Lie algebra.
 It would be particularly interesting to see how this plays out in the case of CFTs, especially due to its possible repercussions on considerations about holographic complexity.
 In particular, this general class of complexity functionals could potentially serve as a concrete boundary counterpart to the recent ``Complexity $=$ Anything'' proposal for holographic complexity in the AdS/CFT correspondence~\cite{ComplexityEqualsAnything1, ComplexityEqualsAnything2}.
 In this context, the infinite family of gravitational observables in asymptotically AdS spacetimes proposed as candidate duals to circuit complexity of the CFT state would be interpreted as arising from the infinite family of complexity geometries that can be assigned to the boundary theory.

 An important problem to be pursued next is to see how to provide a class of measures of complexity in quantum field theory that is explicitly derived/motivated by constraints on the physical operations (and their associated costs) that can act on the field.
 This was our main motivation for starting this work, and we consider that this paper establishes the first step in that direction.
 More specifically, we aim to understand whether considerations about the action of \emph{local probes} interacting with the field can provide some notion of complexity in quantum field theory.
-The use of local probes as a handle to the study of information-theoretic properties of QFT is at the heart of the field of Relativistic Quantum Information (RQI), where local probes (often called \emph{particle detectors} in this context) have been shown to provide important insights into several aspects of the interface between quantum information and quantum field theory, while directly modelling experimentally realizable setups (see, e.g., ~\cite{Richard}).
+The use of local probes as a handle to the study of information-theoretic properties of QFT is at the heart of the field of Relativistic Quantum Information (RQI), where local probes (often called \emph{particle detectors} in this context) have been shown to provide important insights into several aspects of the interface between quantum information and quantum field theory, while also directly modelling experimentally realizable setups (see, e.g., ~\cite{Richard}).
 Examples of the use of particle detectors in RQI as proxies of fundamental properties of QFT include the formulation of a measurement theory for relativistic QFTs~\cite{JPGFramework}, an operational approach to entanglement in field theory~\cite{Reznik2003, Reznik1, Pozas-Kerstjens:2015, kelly} and the inference of general properties of the background spacetime from the statistics of detectors~\cite{Terno2016, TalesGeometry}, among many others.
 It is therefore natural to consider that similar considerations about local probes may also shed light into some notion of complexity in QFT, by providing an operationally motivated sense of complexity associated to a given family of gates that can be implemented in the field through local probes.
 It should be interesting to know whether the features of the dynamics between fields and probes can yield some equation of motion that privileges a subset of the metrics among those satisfying the constraints of Sec.~\ref{Sec:gengaussianmetric}, as well for the background vector potential introduced in Sec.~\ref{sec:notimereversal}.
-It would also be important to understand how such motivated measures of complexity from local probes may be potentially related to other proposals for dynamical definitions of complexity from first principles~\cite{Caputa2017, Camargo2019, erdmenger2022complexity, Chandra2023}, and we expect this to be subject of further study in the near future.